The world lost a very special character talent this weekend with the passing of Russi Taylor.

 Former Leo Burnett art director Rich Seidelman recalls the 60-second spot for having groundbreaking set and prop design.
 “The Night Birdie The Early Came To McDonaldland” was the first McDonald’s commercial to feature painted foam rubber as a building material for its sets.

-Director Lee Chapman consulted with Andrea Whittier, a project manager at Cinebar in Los Angeles.
-Cinebar provided integrated fabrication services to museums, events and attractions, and television.
+Director Lee Chapman consulted with Andrea Whittier, a project manager at Cinnabar in Los Angeles.
+Cinnabar provided integrated fabrication services to museums, events and attractions, and television.
 The two came up with the idea to use foam rubber for the sets and props in the spot.
 This set a new standard — and a fun, charming new look — for McDonaldland commercials in the years to come.

 The other groundbreaking moment that happened on set?
 The characters were shot behind the scenes engaging in an impromptu pillow fight.
 You can’t blame them for being so egg-cited to meet Birdie!